Filing for Divorce Together

 Las Vegas, NV 89101

-- Online: You can file many of your forms online through the court’s e-filing server, Wiznet.
-There is a fee of $3.50 to upload each document, in addition to the regular filing fee.
-You must register for an account, you must provide a valid email address, and you must be able to scan documents.
+- Online: Many documents can be filed online through the court's e-filing system, eFileNV (although some documents must be filed in person).
+There is a fee of $3.50 to upload your documents, in addition to the regular filing fee.
+You must register for an account, you must provide a valid email address, and you must be able to scan and upload your documents.
 The Confidential Information Sheet must be filed in person.
 The Decree of Divorce cannot be filed online since the judge has to sign it first; you will have to bring the Decree of Divorce to the courthouse either in person or by mail.

-If you file your papers through Wiznet, you are agreeing to be served with future legal documents by email.
+If you efile your papers, you are agreeing to be served with future legal documents by email.
 If you do this, you must keep your email address updated with the Court, and you must make sure emails from the e-filing system do not go into your “spam” folder.

 Make 3 copies of your filed Joint Petition after it is processed by the clerk.
 The copies should have a case number and a filing date on the first page.
 Make 2 copies of the Decree of Divorce.
 Attach one copy of the filed Joint Petition to the original Decree of Divorce and to both copies.